-Miscarriage of Justice Compensation Challenge Again Government – Supreme Court [ judgment awaited ] + Successfully won last test case on the scheme in 2013 in Barry George and others v SSJ
+Miscarriage of Justice Compensation Challenge Again Government – Supreme Court Refusal - Now in the ECHR + Successfully won last test case on the scheme in 2013 in Barry George and others v SSJ

 Our Track Record Prison Law – We regularly represent Clients in complex Parole Cases , Tariff Reviews and Adjudications .
 We have pursued a number of judicial reviews successfully for our Clients .

 Even when a Jr does not suceed we seek to get something out of it - See Jeremy Bamber v SSJ [ 2020 ] - Further clarifcation of CCRC responsibility in fresh disclosure investigations